 Keeping the IDUs off the drugs can be very tricky, according to Kathleen Alexander, who is the Project Manager at the House of Hope.
 This, she said, is due to a low success rate, which can even come down to five per cent.
 Most of the IDUs relapse due to social alienation, poverty and domestic issues.

-Female carriers have the capacity to spread the infection at a rapid rate as the ratio of female sex workers is higher than male and transvestite sex workers in Pakistan.
+The stigma Female carriers have the capacity to spread the infection at a rapid rate as the ratio of female sex workers is higher than male and transvestite sex workers in Pakistan.
 Female patients have a low registration rate as they are more stigmatised, due to their gender and societal norms.

 Female IDUs also live in the oblivion because the society is willing to accept a male addict but females are forbidden to reveal their fondness for ‘acquired tastes.’